 - to extend this network to thousands of members in chapters across the United States and other countries.

-The international organization of Phi Beta Delta, under the leadership of the Board of Directors, sets criteria for, and approves the formation of, new chapters.
-It provides on-going support in the development of existing chapters.
+The international organization of Phi Beta Delta, under the leadership of the Board of Directors, sets criteria for and approves the formation of new chapters.
+It provides ongoing support in the development of existing chapters.
 The Board coordinates an annual conference, which consists of panels and invited papers designed to explore the significant issues of international education and exchange.
-Society annual dues fund a variety of initiatives, including the society newsletter, The Medallion, an annual scholarly journal, and a program that provides fellowships for faculty/staff and scholarships for students.
+Society annual dues fund a variety of initiatives, including the society newsletter, The Medallion, an annual scholarly journal, and a program that provides fellowships for faculty and staff and scholarships for students.
 The society's journal, The Phi Beta Delta International Review, publishes the proceedings of the annual conference and other writings on international issues.